 Determine total annual work hours

-First, we’ll figure out the total number of hours the employee worked.
-Priscilla works 40 hours per week for 52 weeks for a total of 2,080 hours.
-Here’s how we’d calculate that:
+First, figure out the total number of hours the employee worked.
+Priscilla works 40 hours per week for 52 weeks for a total of 2,080 hours a year:

 Next, identify annual PTO hours

-From here, we’ll need to know the number of PTO hours the company offers.
-In our example, let’s say that Priscilla gets 80 hours of PTO per year.
-If you were to offer 20 or 40 hours (or the number you prefer), you would use that number instead.
-For this example, we’ll use the 80 hours Priscilla’s employer provides.
+From here, you need to know how many PTO hours the company offers.
+In our example, let’s say Priscilla gets 80 hours of PTO per year.
+If you offer 20 or 40 hours (or whatever number you prefer), use that number instead.

 Calculate the PTO accrual rate